district10/blog/_pages/notes.md

 pstree -t
 ```

-The actual type of `size_t` is platform-dependent; a common mistake is to assume
+The actual type of `size_t` is **platform-dependent**; a common mistake is to assume
 `size_t` is the same as unsigned int, which can lead to programming errors,
 particularly as 64-bit architectures become more prevalent.

 Range imaging is the name for a collection of techniques which are used to produce a 2D image
 showing the distance to points in a scene from a specific point, normally associated with some
 type of sensor device.

-The resulting image, the range image, has pixel values which correspond to the distance, e.g.,
+The resulting image, the range image, has pixel values which correspond to the
-brighter values mean shorter distance, or vice versa.
-If the sensor which is used to produce the
+distance, e.g., brighter values mean shorter distance, or vice versa.
+If the
-range image is properly calibrated, the pixel values can be given directly in physical units such as
+sensor which is used to produce the range image is properly calibrated, the
-meters.
+pixel values can be given directly in physical units such as meters.

 LaTeX (`/ˈleɪtɛk/` LAY-tek or `/ˈlɑːtɛk/` LAH-tek) is a document preparation
 system and document markup language.
 TeX (`/ˈtɛx/` tekh as in Greek, but often